sengexyz/EzPlotter/README.md

 # EzPlotter
-Free PoST blockchain plot generator for cryptocurrency farmers/miners.
+Free PoST blockchain plot generator for Chia and MMX-node farmers.

 * ✅ A easy-to-use and fast plotting tool, no learning curve.
 * ✅ Multiple plotting missions in one user interface.